Truck Accident Lawyer Steve Gursten Warns Michigan Drivers on CBS Radio

 Truck Drivers Under the Influence

 Finally, the CVSA study also showed that 92,500 truck drivers on the road today are under the influence of illegal drugs or alcohol.
 But that number is also just the tip of the iceberg.
-A recent MSNBC article, “Study finds sick truckers causing fatal wrecks,” suggests the numbers of unfit truck drivers, such as those with heart issues, seizure disorders, extreme fatigue and sleep apnea, is far higher.
+A recent MSNBC article, “Study finds sick truckers causing fatal wrecks,” suggests the numbers of unfit truck drivers, such as those with heart issues, seizure disorders, extreme truck driver fatigue and sleep apnea, is far higher.

 There have been widespread calls since 2001 for the FMCSA to stop the practice of letting truck drivers choose their own doctors, or “doctor shopping,” in order to be “cleared” to hop on the road again.
 This is yet another factor significantly undermining the numbers of unfit truckers driving inherently hazardous big- rig trucks on our roads.

 All that being said, I want to stress that I’m not against truckers.
 The people who are generally most supportive of truck safety efforts are the good trucking companies and especially the good truck drivers who play by the rules; but who get undermined on jobs by the bad trucking companies that cut maintenance and inspections costs, as well as driver safety training.
-I have an entire section of my Web site devoted to truck driver support.
+I have an entire section of my web site devoted to truck driver support.

 But there is now a full-blown truck safety crisis in this country.
 The only ones who do not fully comprehend this yet is the public, who are endangered everyday by unsafe trucks on our roads.
 As a lawyer handling serious truck accidents, I only see this trend getting worse, not better, because the economy is leading more and more trucking companies to take shortcuts on safety and put more unfit drivers on the roads.